demisto/content/Packs/BitcoinAbuse/Integrations/BitcoinAbuse/README.md

 BitcoinAbuse.com is a public database of bitcoin addresses used by hackers and criminals.
+This integration was integrated and tested with version xx of BitcoinAbuse.
 Supported Cortex XSOAR versions: 5.5.0 and later.

 ## Configure BitcoinAbuse on Cortex XSOAR